Manchester Reform Club

+The Reform Club is a Grade II* listed former gentlemen's club dating from the Victorian period, at the corner of King Street and Spring Gardens in Manchester, England.
+Built in 1870–71 to designs by Edward Salomons and John Philpot Jones, it served as the clubhouse for the city's Liberal Party and was opened in October 1871 by the Foreign Secretary, the 2nd Earl Granville.
+The building was listed in 1974 and later saw a series of changes in use following the decline of the club, including periods as a restaurant and bar.
+Since 2022 it has housed House of Books & Friends, an independent bookshop and community space.

+History

-The Reform Club in Manchester, England, is a former gentlemen's club dating from the Victorian era.
-Built in 1870–71 in the Venetian Gothic style, it was designed by Edward Salomons, in collaboration with an Irish architect, John Philpot Jones.
-The building is situated on the corner of King Street and Spring Gardens.
-Clare Hartwell, in her Manchester Pevsner City Guide considers the club Salomons' "best city-centre building" and it has a Grade II* heritage designation.
-The contract for construction was awarded to Mr. Nield, a Manchester builder, and had a value of £20,000.
-The Reform was constructed as the club house for Manchester's Liberal Party, and was opened by Granville Leveson-Gower, 2nd Earl Granville, Liberal Foreign Secretary, on 19 October 1871.
+The building was constructed between 1870 and 1871, according to its official listing.
+It was designed by Edward Salomons in collaboration with the Irish architect John Philpot Jones.
+The construction contract was awarded to Mr. Nield, a Manchester builder, for £20,000.
+The Reform was built as the club house for Manchester's Liberal Party and was opened by Granville Leveson-Gower, 2nd Earl Granville and Liberal Foreign Secretary, on 19 October 1871.

-The building is constructed of sandstone ashlar with polychrome dressings and a hipped slate roof.
-It is of three storeys with elaborate corner turrets, oriel windows and balconies.
-The main entrance has extensive masonry carving, with gargoyles and “winged beasts".
-The interior contains a "fine" staircase, a two-storey main dining room, and a very large billiard room on the third floor, which runs the entire length of the building.
-The hall and staircase have linenfold panelling.
+On 3 October 1974, the former reform club was designated a Grade II* listed building.

 Declining membership in the late 20th century led the club to merge with the Engineers' Club in 1967 to form the Manchester Club, but this also failed to prove financially viable and was wound up in 1988.
 The club's archives are held at the John Rylands Library on Deansgate.
-The building is now a restaurant and bar.
+The building was later used as a restaurant and bar.

-In December 2022, the building became home to House of Books & Friends, an independent bookshop, cafe and events space.
-Funded and founded by a law firm, gunnercooke, the bookshop's aim is to address loneliness and social isolation in the community.
+In December 2022, the building became home to House of Books & Friends, an independent bookshop, café, and events space.
+Funded and founded by the law firm gunnercooke, the bookshop aims to address loneliness and social isolation in the community.